IBM/cics-bundle-maven/samples/bundle-reactor-deploy/README.md

 mvn clean install
 ```

-If you run into an `unable to find valid certification path to requested target` error, uncomment the `<insecure>true</insecure>` line in the bundle's `pom.xml` for a quick fix, or refer to [Troubleshooting](https://github.com/IBM/cics-bundle-maven#troubleshooting) for more solutions.
+If you run into an `unable to find valid certification path to requested target` error, uncommenting the `<insecure>true</insecure>` line in the bundle's `pom.xml` is a quick fix but it poses security concerns by disabling TLS/SSL checking for certificates.
+For recommended solutions in real use, refer to [Troubleshooting](https://github.com/IBM/cics-bundle-maven#troubleshooting).

 If the build runs successfully, visit the servlet (`http://yourcicsurl.com:9080/demo-war-0.0.1-SNAPSHOT`) to see what you published